apache/paimon/docs/content/maintenance/write-performance.md

 ### Dedicated Compaction Job

-By default, Table Store writers will perform compaction as needed when writing records.
+By default, Paimon writers will perform compaction as needed when writing records.
 This is sufficient for most use cases, but there are two downsides:

 * This may result in unstable write throughput because throughput might temporarily drop when performing a compaction.
 * Compaction will mark some data files as "deleted" (not really deleted, see [expiring snapshots]({{< ref "maintenance/expiring-snapshots" >}}) for more info).
 If multiple writers mark the same file a conflict will occur when committing the changes.
-Table Store will automatically resolve the conflict, but this may result in job restarts.
+Paimon will automatically resolve the conflict, but this may result in job restarts.

 To avoid these downsides, users can also choose to skip compactions in writers, and run a dedicated job only for compaction.
 As compactions are performed only by the dedicated job, writers can continuously write records without pausing and no conflicts will ever occur.